Guardian-class patrol boat: Background

 There has been political disagreement within Australia as to whether it was sensible for Australia to fund the Pacific class.
-There is reportedly also an element of competition between Australia and China for the affections of the Pacific Islands nations.

 Roles

 Like the class of vessels they will replace, these small vessels will allow Australia's small neighbours to patrol their own economic zones.
 They will be able to control smuggling, unregulated fishing, and perform search and rescue duties.
 A Royal Australian Navy rear admiral said upon the delivery of Taro to the Solomon Islands that the Guardian class "play an important role in tackling our shared regional security challenges [...]
 We are better positioned to respond to maritime threats, from illegal fishing to transnational crime, by working together, co-ordinating closely, and building our interoperability."

 The Guardian class will be slightly larger, will have better sea-keeping capabilities, and their electronics suite will be up to date.

 Design

 The Australian government called for submission in March 2015.
 Five consortia submitted designs for the class.
 Austal was chosen as the contractor in April 2016.